-When it comes to introducing us to personal prayer

-Teresa feels she has a simple & effective way guaranteed by her experience

-She says she had never known

-"what it was to pray with satisfaction until the Lord showed her this way"

-- Teresa is convinced that anyone who tries will succeed: "I know that if you try you will acquire it in a year, or maybe six months" (29, 8). - She is convinced of the effectiveness of her teaching method; - She doesn't believe in teaching beginners about such distinctions as active and contemplative prayer;

-She introduces a kind of rhythm in praying, alternating between vocal & mental prayer, meditation & recollection, recollection & contemplation.
+When it comes to introducing us to personal prayer, Teresa feels she has a simple and effective way, guaranteed by her experience.
+She says she had never known "what it was to pray with satisfaction until the Lord showed her this way".
+She is convinced that anyone who tries it will succeed, though not without some trouble and care.
+In fact, she gives us her word: "I know that if you try you will acquire it in a year, or maybe six months" (29, 8).
+She is convinced too of the effectiveness of her teaching method.
+Her emphasis is on avoiding stagnation and stimulating development toward more intense, contemplative and mystical, forms of prayer.
+She doesn't believe in teaching beginners about such distinctions as active and contemplative prayer.
+She introduces a kind of rhythm in praying, alternating between vocal and mental prayer, between meditation and recollection, recollection and contemplation.